CoderChen01/InterCLIP-MEP/README.md

 Therefore, we provide a script [convert_mmsd2_to_imagefolder_data.py](./scripts/convert_mmsd2_to_imagefolder_data.py) to convert MMSD2.0 into a format readable by the Hugging Face datasets library and upload it to Hugging Face.
 Please follow the instructions in [MMSD2.0](https://github.com/JoeYing1019/MMSD2.0?tab=readme-ov-file) to prepare the data.

 Then, modify line 12 in [convert_mmsd2_to_imagefolder_data.py](./scripts/convert_mmsd2_to_imagefolder_data.py) to specify the dataset path.
-Next, change line 64 to the name of the dataset you wish to upload to Hugging Face (before doing this, you must first login using `huggingface-cli`, for details see: https://huggingface.co/docs/datasets/en/upload_dataset#upload-with-python).
+Next, change lines 109-110 to the name of the dataset you wish to upload to Hugging Face (before doing this, you must first login using `huggingface-cli`, for details see: https://huggingface.co/docs/datasets/en/upload_dataset#upload-with-python).
 Afterwards, run the script `python scripts/convert_mmsd2_to_imagefolder_data.py`.

+To use the OpenCLIP checkpoint, you need to directly run `scripts/openclip2interclip.py`.

-Finally, you need to modify line 69 in the [dataset.py](./mmsd/dataset.py) file to specify the name of the dataset you uploaded.
+Finally, you need to specify the name of the dataset you uploaded and some necessary paths in all config files.

 ## ⚗️Reproduce Results